 I have a bucket list 10 miles long lol, here are a few places on my list and why.

-Known for its beaches, wildlife, volcanoes, jungles this is a perfect destination for me to explore, tis country is very eco friendly something i would like to experience more of.
+Known for its beaches, wildlife, volcanoes, jungles this is a perfect destination for me to explore, this country is very eco-friendly something I would like to experience more of.

 French Polynesian Islands

 I love tropical fairway islands and the islands in French Polynesia looks stunning, I enjoy snorkelling and diving and I've heard and read the waters here are perfect to do that.